 Dual reporting obligations compound the workload.
 Foreign companies must maintain data that satisfies their home jurisdiction's reporting requirements while simultaneously keeping their Norwegian transactions in a SAF-T-ready format.
 This can mean running parallel ledger structures or maintaining a secondary reporting layer specifically for Norwegian compliance.
 Neither approach is trivial, and both require ongoing maintenance as either country's requirements evolve.

-All SAF-T submissions flow through Altinn, Norway's digital government services portal.
-Foreign entities must register for Altinn access, which involves obtaining a Norwegian organization number and setting up the appropriate digital credentials.
-For companies without a physical presence in Norway, this registration process itself can require coordination with Norwegian authorities or a local representative.
+Language and Altinn access are less severe obstacles than they once were — Skatteetaten publishes English-language SAF-T guidance and schema documentation — but certain regulatory updates may appear in Norwegian first.
+All submissions flow through the Altinn portal, which requires a Norwegian organization number and digital credentials.
+For companies without a physical presence in Norway, this registration can require coordination with Norwegian authorities or a local representative.

 Foreign companies should not treat SAF-T compliance as a problem to solve only when an audit notice arrives.
 Skatteetaten can request a SAF-T file with limited advance notice, and building the export capability retroactively — particularly when it involves middleware integration and account mapping — is far more expensive and error-prone than establishing it proactively.